Top 10 Alaska Shore Excursions

 Especially between May and September, humpback and killer whales — as well as a variety of other cetaceans — frequent the food-rich waters just outside Juneau.
 Experienced guides with Juneau Whale Watch take travelers to the best spots to see these majestic animals in action.
 Add a glacier-viewing tour to your small-boat excursion, and you can see some of Alaska’s famed glaciers as well as abundant marine life.

-Getting There: Scenic boat rides, narrated by local naturalists, typically last two hours apiece, depending on the final viewing destination.
+Getting There: Scenic boat rides, narrated by local naturalists, typically last two to three hours apiece, depending on the final viewing destination.
 Along the way, you may see sea lions, otters, eagles, and more.

 Half- and full-day guided cruises through Kenai Fjords National Park deliver unparalleled opportunities to spot whales and glaciers.
 Some cruises stop on Fox Island for a meal; others visit the Alaska Maritime National Wildlife Refuge, home to a number of seabird rookeries.